What Is Asbestos?

 - Why asbestos is so harmful to your health

 - Why certain people are at a greater risk of asbestos exposure

 - What damages you can demand if you develop lung cancer, asbestosis, mesothelioma, or any other illness after exposure to this dangerous material

-Because of its durable, fibrous nature, asbestos can produce dust that, when inhaled, becomes deposited in the lungs -- causing or contributing to the development of serious, life-threatening illnesses including asbestosis (a fibrous scarring of the lungs) and mesothelioma (a malignant form of cancer in the lining of the chest or abdominal cavities).
-These illnesses generally require repeated and long-term exposure in order to cause illness, so one-time exposure is seldom a concern.
+Because of its fibrous nature, asbestos produces dust that, when inhaled, becomes deposited in the lungs.
+This can cause or contribute to developing severe, life-threatening illnesses, including asbestosis (a fibrous scarring of the lungs) and mesothelioma (a malignant form of cancer in the chest lining or abdominal cavities).
+These illnesses generally result from repeated and long-term exposure.
+Typically, a one-time exposure is seldom a concern.

-Even with government regulation, asbestos-related lawsuits have been filed regularly since the 1960's, and continue to be filed frequently today.
-But despite its legality of many applications involving asbestos, following the overturning of the 1989 ban, manufacturers mainly have avoided using it in order to limit their legal exposure.
+Even with government regulation, people have filed asbestos-related lawsuits regularly since the 1960s and continue to do so today.
+Even though some uses of asbestos are legal, most manufacturers have avoided using it to limit their legal exposure.